thesassway/thesassway.com/source/beginner/how-to-structure-a-sass-project.html.markdown

 ---
-Date: 3 April 2013
+date: 3 April 2013
-Categories: beginner, guides, john-w-long
+categories: beginner, guides, john-w-long
-Author: John W. Long
+author: John W. Long
-Summary: One of the coolest features of crafting CSS with Sass is that you can build out a file structure that puts all your components in their right place.
+summary: One of the coolest features of crafting CSS with Sass is that you can build out a file structure that puts all your components in their right place.
 BUT the question is ... where is the right place?
 Is there a standard way to structure your Sass files?
 about_author: john_w_long
 ---